Turbo Takeaways

 Home mortgage loans are used to purchase a home.
 You borrow money from a lender to purchase real estate and agree to pay it back over time with interest in a series of regular payments over a set term.
 The property you purchase is then used as collateral for the loan.

-Financing a house requires you to meet several mortgage requirements, such as the down payment amount, minimum credit score, debt-to-income ratio, and more.
+Financing a house requires you to meet several mortgage requirements, including a down payment amount, minimum credit score, debt-to-income (DTI) ratio, and more.
 Your application will go through an underwriting process before it’s finalized.

 Mortgage Loan Options